mandyalber/ListAble-API/README.md

 #### List Detail
 ![List Detail Screenshot](src/images/screenshots/list.PNG?raw=true "List Detail")

-## Summary section

-This app allows users to create lists organized by category.
-The user also has the ability to edit and delete categories and lists, and can add, edit and mark items complete, as well as search for a specific item or list.

 ## Technology used

 This app was built using React.js and Vanilla CSS for the client and Node.js, Express and Postgres for the server.